open-telemetry/opentelemetry-python/docs/getting-started.rst

 Spans are a great way to get detailed information about what your application is doing, but what about a more aggregated perspective?
 OpenTelemetry provides support for metrics.
-Metrics are a time series of numbers that might express things such as CPU utilization, request count for an HTTP server, or a business metric such as transactions.
+Metrics are a time series of values that might express things such as CPU utilization, request count for an HTTP server, or a business metric such as transactions.

 You can annotate all metrics with labels.
 Labels are additional qualifiers that describe what